 Banking sector firms must provide 'responsibilities maps' setting out the responsibilities of their senior managers, and their management and governance arrangements.

 At least once a year firms need to certify that senior managers are suitable to do their jobs.

-We are proposing some new changes to the Senior Managers Regime for banks, including:
+On 4 July, we announced some changes to the Senior Managers Regime for banks.
+These include:

 - a new Prescribed Responsibility for the Conduct Rules, including ensuring staff are trained and that we are notified of breaches, where required

 - changes to the way the '12-week rule' operates, allowing for temporary appointments of senior managers

 - extending the partner senior management function to banks